Stone Benchtop Cost Guide Australia 2026 — Builder Pricing

 What Actually Drives Stone Benchtop Pricing

 If you want to control cost without sacrificing finish quality, you need to understand the variables that move the price by 20–40%.
-Margin is rarely in the headline rate — it's in the details below.

 1. Slab Yield and Wastage